 We also like to visit the foreshore park where the kids play for ages on the basket swing.

 Where to Eat

 1. Barwon Heads Greengrocer

-We tried a few spots for coffee, but the Barwon Heads Greengrocer was my pick.
+We tried a few spots for coffee, and the Barwon Heads Greengrocer was a fave.
+I very much enjoyed my burrito breakfast bowl on our most recent visit and the coffee is good too.
 They also stock Le Madre bread and pre-made meals as well as various fresh food and groceries if you need to stock up.

 2. Ebb & Flow

 Situated at the roundabout and opposite the bridge, you can pick up a coffee and egg and bacon roll to go here or get a table inside or alfresco.
 The coffee I had here on our most recent visit was definitely the best coffee of the trip.